Skip to main content

 NOTE

-The reverse geolocation API can only return locations which are above land.
-If the ISS is currently above an ocean, the "Unable to geocode" error will be printed.
+The reverse geolocation API can only return locations above land.
+If the ISS is currently above an ocean, an error will be printed.